edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

   Unzip (the directory with the data will be called MiSeq_SOP) and move it into the "QIIMETutorial" directory.

-2. Use `mkdir` to create a new directory called "assembled_reads"
+2. Use `mkdir` to create a new directory called "pandaseq_merged_reads"
 ```
 mkdir pandaseq_merged_reads
 ```